CCNA Online Training Course

 There will be many more lab scenarios based on real-world examples to solidify your understanding in this CCNA online training course.

-The CCNA exam is an associate-level Cisco Certification suitable for networking beginners.
-This exam tests your knowledge of Network fundamentals, Network access, IP connectivity, IP services, Security fundamentals, Automation, and programmability.
+The certification validates a person's knowledge of Network fundamentals, Network access, IP connectivity, IP services, Security fundamentals, Automation, and programmability.

-Some key points to note about the CCNA 200-301 Exam are:
+Some key points to note about the CCNA 200-301 certification are:

 Certification Track: Cisco Enterprise